Bernardo-Castilho/SimScript/README.md

 Animations use HTML or SVG elements to render entities waiting in queues or in transit between queues.

+Animations may also use [A-Frame](https://aframe.io) to render entities in 3D/VR.

 Animations are useful for presentations and also for debugging simulations.

 ## Styles